davebryson/parity-tendermint-setup/README.md

 - Finally `sh start.sh`

 This will start and connect 2 nodes.
 You can see the accounts for use in the `accounts.txt` file.
+Only 1 is funded.

-Note: Vagrant is setup to share the `setup` folder with your host machine
+Note: Vagrant is configured to share the `setup` folder with your host machine